kazimanil/dbt_enpal/README.md

 #### Fields Table

 It is explaining the fields of other tables in a JSON format.
 It could be used to understand to the meaning of the lost reasons.
-I will utilise a JSON parse to create `cl_activity` table.
+I will utilise a JSON parse to create `activity` table.

 #### Activity Table